Meteor-Community-Packages/meteor-autoform/README.md

 names to omit from the generated form.
 All first-level schema fields *except* the fields listed here (and their subfields, if any) will be included.

 Any other attributes you specify will be output as attributes of the `<form>` element, just like when using the `autoForm` component.
+When providing a boolean attribute, set it to `true` (no quotation marks) or a helper that returns `true`.

 See [this demo](http://autoform.meteor.com/qfdetails) for examples of what happens when you specify various types of fields in the `fields` or `omitFields` attributes.